North Region of Puerto Rico

 A Paradise of Beaches, History, and Culture

-Towns in the North Region of Puerto Rico
+Towns in the Northern Region of Puerto Rico

 Arecibo | Barceloneta | Bayamón | Camuy | Cataño | Corozal | Dorado | Florida | Guaynabo | Hatillo | Isabela | Manatí | Morovis | Quebradillas | Río Piedras | San Juan | San Sebastián | Toa Alta | Toa Baja | Vega Alta | Vega Baja